Officiating Program – Overview

 Level 1 Referees should:

-• Possess sufficient refereeing skills and rules knowledge to keep accurate score
+• Possess sufficient refereeing skills and rules knowledge to keep and call accurate scores.

-• Watch for incorrect servers, and out of position players
+• Watch for incorrect servers, and out of position players, and correct immediately.

 Level 2 Referees should: